rizafahmi/ex_video/README.md

 And we monitor the CPU, all 4 of my core getting exposed!
 How cool is that?
 No other frameworks that I worked before doing this kind of optimization by default.
 In other word, we have to do nothing to optimize this framework.

 Ok, let’s see one more cool tools provided by Erlang, called observer.
 But first we need to shut down the phoenix server and run within iex.
-IEx is Elixir REPL and we can run mix task inside it so we can do awesome thing there.
+IEx is Elixir REPL and we can run mix task inside it so we can do debug thing there.

 `iex -S mix phoenix.server`